hackclub/hackclub/workshops/personal_website/README.md

 ### 1) The HTML file

-HTML stands for HyperText Markup Language.
+HTML stands for Hypertext Markup Language.
 Every website from the New York Times to Twitch uses HTML to display content on the web.

 You should have the `index.html` file open, and a bunch of text with `<` & `>` symbols.
 That's HTML!